OndrejHome/fast-vm/docs/user_guide.md

 # yum update fast-vm
 ~~~

-There is currently no update support for fast-vm on Debian systems.
+There is currently no update support for fast-vm on Debian/Ubuntu systems.

 ### 2.4.
 Uninstalling `fast-vm` {#uninstall}
-If you don't like `fast-vm` please consider leaving me a feedback on what you don't like or what could get improved so you can use it.
+If you don't like `fast-vm` please consider leaving me a feedback on what you didn't like or what could be improved so you can use it.

-If you have installed `fast-vm` from RPM then just uninstall the package.
+If you have installed `fast-vm` from RPM or DEB then just uninstall the package.

 ~~~
 # dnf remove fast-vm fast-vm-minimal